Polymorphic light eruption

 Other points about PLE:

 - Women get PLE more often than men.
+The symptoms of PLE seem to be less severe in post-menopausal women.

 - PLE is not infectious and has no connection with skin cancer.